epilogue-co/playback-i18n/README.md

 Download and install QtLinguist, use it to edit the translation files.

+You can download it from [here](https://download.qt.io/linguist_releases/) for Windows.
+For other OSes you'll need to download Qt6 via a package manager or the online installer Qt provides.

 ### Updating translation files with a code editor

 In order to translate an `unfinished` entry: